In the seven years since starting this blog, my partner and I have tested a huge range of methods to last longer – we’d need all 4 hands, feet

 1. The start and stop method

-The start and stop method is a classic technique, and one that made a big difference to my ejaculation control over time.
+The start and stop method is simple to learn, and made a huge difference to my ejaculation control in just a few weeks.

 The idea is to learn where your ‘point of no return’ is and practice avoiding it by